adeola2020-git/python-flask-docker-kubernetes/README.md

 ## Step 4: Deploy the application using Docker

 Now we will run the container image and view the running container.
-Once this is done, we verify our deployed python flask app by navigating to **http://localhost:80/** to access your Flask web application on a browser or on the terminal with the **curl** command to see the contents of the webpage.
+Once this is done, we verify our deployed python flask app by navigating to **http://localhost:80/** to access our Flask web application on a browser or on the terminal with the **curl** command to see the contents of the webpage.

               docker run -d -p 80:80 --name flask-web adeola007/dockerize-python-flask-demo:v1